litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Paginated Data Selection
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Next, let's explore how to select multiple records with pagination.
+Next, let us explore how to select multiple records with pagination.
 This functionality is useful for handling large amounts of data by breaking the data into manageable 'pages' or subsets.  ``LimitOffset`` is one of several filter types you can use with the repository.